Managed Services: What We Learned In 2019

 This is largely due to a massive increase in the number of endpoints (and vulnerabilities) that exist in any given modern business.

 The benefits of the Internet of Things has captured the attention of decision makers across virtually every industry, to such an extent that by next year, more than half of new businesses will rely on IoT tech for operations to function properly.

 In tandem with more and more companies adopting BYOD (bring your own device) policies, there’s a lot more devices under network in 2019 than ever before.

-To be more accurate, there were 15.4 billion IoT connected devices in 2015—today there are 26.6 billion and that number is expected to hit 30.7 billion in 2020.
+To be more accurate, there were 15.4 billion IoT connected devices in 2015 and that number is expected to hit 75 billion by 2025.

 What this means for businesses is an unprecedented amount of entry points for cybercriminals to attack.